The Contest

-"The Contest" is the 51st episode of the NBC sitcom Seinfeld.
-The eleventh episode of the fourth season, it aired on November 18, 1992.
+"The Contest" is the eleventh episode of the fourth season of the American television sitcom Seinfeld, and the 51st episode overall.
+Written by Larry David and directed by Tom Cherones, the episode originally aired on NBC on November 18, 1992.
 In the episode, Jerry, George, Elaine, and Kramer hold a contest to determine who can go for the longest time without masturbating.

-As NBC thought that masturbation was not a topic suitable for prime time television, the word "masturbation" is never used in the episode.
-The term "master of my domain", describing someone who has resisted the urge to masturbate, has since become a catchphrase in popular culture.
+As NBC executives felt that masturbation was not a topic suitable for prime time television, the word masturbation is never used in the episode, instead replaced by a number of comic euphemisms.

+The term "master of my domain", describing someone who has resisted the urge to masturbate, has since become a popular catchphrase.